-Macular Hole Versus Macular Degeneration
+Macular Hole

-macular degeneration are not the same things.
+A macular hole and macular degeneration are not the same things.
 Macular holes and age-related macular degeneration are two separate and distinct conditions, although the symptoms for each are similar.
 Both conditions are common in people age 60 and over.
 An eye care professional will know the difference.

 The cause of a macular hole can be the result of: